Enhanced Due Diligence

 What Is Enhanced Due Diligence?

 Enhanced Due Diligence (EDD) is part of a regulated body of Anti-Money Laundering (AML) legislation that requires financial institutions to take responsibility for the validity of their customers, making sure they aren’t part of explicitly illegal financial activity or funding terrorism.
+Note that EDD is sometimes called Enhanced Customer Due Diligence (ECDD).
+The two terms are synonymous.

 How Is Enhanced Due Diligence Different from Customer Due Diligence?